 Everyone is prone to making stupid mistakes.
 When you commit an epic blunder, it’s as if you audibly talk to yourself.
-You tell yourself I’m crazy, and it descends quickly into calling yourself a stupid idiot.
+You tell yourself I’m crazy, and it descends quickly into calling yourself an idiot.
 You repeatedly berate yourself; you should’ve known better not to make that foolish decision.
 You toss it around in your head and think if I had made the call earlier, nothing would’ve happened.
 (You are Your Own Worst Enemy)

 You’re not the first one with the problem of making mistakes.
 My disciples, along with everyone else, struggle with the same issue.
 Peter, my closest of friends, tended to blurt out words without thinking of the consequences.
 He failed miserably after boasting under no circumstances would he ever deny me three times.